bradenrayhorn/switchboard-core/README.md

 ## Switchboard

-Switchboard is a chat app.
+Switchboard is a chat app written in Go.